 The very first Turkey Tip clip is below.
 Be sure to click over to Gayle Guyardo’s Facebook page and like her fan page as a thank you for taking the initiative to get some very basic Traditional Cooking methods on TV.

 Gayle’s passion is empowering Mothers and what better way to empower them than by showing them how to be as healthy and vital as they can be by taking back their kitchens from an overwhelming dependence and domination by Big Food who care only for the bottom line and not one whit about their health or that of their children?

 I am very hopeful that many folks seeing these very short clips will be intrigued by the concept of Traditional Diet and will be motivated to learn more!

 To view all the Holiday Turkey Tips I filmed for the NBC News Channel 8 Today show, click here.

 How to Make Homemade Pumpkin Puree

 Recipe of the one minute video tutorial above on how to make pumpkin puree for the best tasting, most nutritious holiday recipes for family and guests.

 - 1 pumpkin large, preferably organic and seasonal

 - 1 cup filtered water

-Cut the pumpkin in half and remove the seeds.
-Preheat oven to 400 F/ 204 C.
+Cut the pumpkin in half.
+Remove and set aside the fresh white pumpkin seeds for snacking.
+Preheat the oven to 400 F/ 204 C.